 It is not how much money you owe, but what percentage of your available credit limit you are using up.
 Your credit score will be lower if your combined credit card limits are $500 and you are using $400 of it, as compared to you using up $50,000 of $100,000 available credit.

 Therefore you should carry balances on not more than a couple of credit cards and preferably keep their balances at 10% utilization of the credit limits of those accounts.
-Doing so can result in an increase of over 60 points.
+Doing so can result in an increase in credit scores of over 60 points.

 The older your credit history is the higher your credit gets propelled by this factor.
 You can expect someone with a 20-year-old credit profile to have a relatively higher Fico Score than compared to someone that has had a credit profile for 10 years, considering all other factors are similar.